 If your brain injury could have been avoided, but was the result of another person’s negligence, you may have the right to take legal action.

 Making the decision to hire a Gainesville personal injury attorney to handle your brain injury case can make all the difference in the world.
-With an experienced attorney taking the lead, you have the opportunity you really need to focus on getting better.
+With an experienced attorney, like Bill Allen, taking the lead, you have the opportunity you really need to focus on getting better.

 Since 2007, our Gainesville personal injury law firm has been advocating on behalf of brain injury victims just like you.
 And, thanks to our relentless pursuit of financial justice, we’ve been able to recover hundreds of millions in settlements and verdicts on our clients’ behalf.
 When you need help, we’ll be there to fight for you, too.

 Among other things, you can expect us to:

 - Provide compassionate, yet compelling legal advice and support during this tough time

 - Coordinate and oversee an exhaustive investigation into the circumstances surrounding your accident and resulting brain damage

 - Work closely with leading accident and injury experts, including surgeons and brain injury specialists, vocational rehabilitation professionals, and accident reconstructionists

 - Handle all aspects of your brain injury case from start to finish, while keeping you fully informed of the progress at all stages